numberplates/plateit-api-docs/objects/system-order-status.md

-# System Order Status
+# SystemOrderStatus

 `https://data.plateit.co.uk/v3/system-order-statuses`

 !> Read only

-Each [order](/objects/order.md) has an associated system order status.
+Each [Order](/objects/order.md) has an associated system order status.
 It is used to categorise and filter the orders.

 ## Example Request